rangzgamez/idle-mmo/README.md

 - Item drops and inventory management
 - Different game zones with varying enemy difficulty

+## Documentation

+Comprehensive documentation is available in the [docs](./docs) directory:

+- [Documentation Index](./docs/index.md) - Overview of all documentation
+- [Architecture Overview](./docs/architecture.md) - System design and patterns
+- [Frontend Development](./docs/frontend-development.md) - Guide for working with the Phaser frontend
+- [Backend Development](./docs/backend-development.md) - Guide for working with the NestJS backend
+- [Game Mechanics](./docs/game-mechanics.md) - Details about game systems
+- [Contributing](./docs/contributing.md) - How to contribute to the project

 ## Tech Stack

 - **Frontend**: Phaser.js, TypeScript, Webpack